divyaprakashdp/bibliai/README.md

-# _BookQuest_
+# _BIBLIAI_

-BookQuest is a dynamic and interactive website built using `ReactJS`, designed to showcase my personal portfolio and love for books.
+BIBLIAI is a dynamic and interactive website built using `ReactJS`, designed to showcase my personal portfolio and love for books.
 This project utilizes `Google's Book API` to provide a vast collection of books that users can search, view summaries, previews, and reviews.
 It serves as a one-stop platform for visitors to explore books, read brief summaries, and even purchase them through external links.

 ## Features: